-If the route of two pages both match the same URL then we have a routing conflict: Vike has to decide which of the two pages should be rendered for that URL.
+When the route of two pages match the same URL, there is a routing conflict: Vike has to decide which one to render for that URL.

 Upon Route String conflicts, Vike chooses the first route from most specific to least specific.
 For example: